sbrl/Minetest-WorldEditAdditions/Chat-Command-Reference.md

 ```

 ## `//saplingaliases [aliases|all_saplings]`
 Lists all the currently registered sapling aliases in alphabetical order.
-These aliases can be used in the
+These aliases can be used in the `//forest` subcommand.

 Optionally takes a single parameter, which is the operating mode.
 Current implemented operating modes: